-USL’s faculty work actively with students to help them become more aware of their strengths, skills and passions.
-In addition, throughout our school curriculum, students are exposed at a young age to the realities of our economic world and practicalities.
+University School faculty work actively with students to help them become more aware of their strengths, skills, and passions.
+Throughout our school curriculum, students are exposed at a young age to the realities of our economic world and the accompanying practicalities.

-Our Job Shadow Day Program ensures that students have an opportunity to explore varying career choices and experience some of them first hand through observation of real-life work settings.
-Each student also gets to learn about a wide range of career fields through our job shadow day reflection circles, where each student has an opportunity to share about their varying job shadow day experiences.
+Our Job Shadow Day Program ensures that students have an opportunity to explore varying career choices and experience some of them firsthand through observation of real-life work settings.
+Each student also gets to learn about a wide range of career fields through our job shadow day reflection circles, where each student has an opportunity to share their varying job shadow day experiences.